sportsclimbs/grades/content/lists/uk-routes.md

 Steve McClure has been the dominent force in UK sport climbing for over 2 decades and it's no surprise he has done the most routes here.
 What is perhaps surprising is that he hasn't done more though.
 Of the 33 routes he has less than half having ticked 14.
 Steve's focus has been the Peak District and Yorkshire and misses out on routes further from home: Wales, Scotland and Devon.

 The runners up place is held by Will Bosi with 9 routes, an astonishing 5 of which were climbed this year!
-He is followed by Pete Robins who has climbed 6 routes.
-After this there are 3 climbers with 5 routes each: Ben Moon, Malcolm Smith and Pete Dawson.
-Young Josh Ibbetson's efforts cannot be left out either.
-He's done 4 routes in this list but 3 of those have been 9a's.
+He is followed by Pete Dawson who reached 7 routes with his second ascent of *Persian Dawn* in late October, overtaking Pete Robins who has climbed 6 routes of 8c+.

-The hardest crag, by a signifcant margin is Malham Cove, not just by number (8 routes listed) but also the hardest with the country's only 9b and two 9a+'s.
-In second place comes Raven Tor with 5 routes.
+The hardest crags are Malham Cove and Raven Tor, each with 8 routes listed.
+Malham has the country's only 9b.
+Raven Tor now has two 9a+'s.

-The best years previously were 2020 with 11 ascents in total, 2016 with 10 and 2011 with 9.
+The best years for hard ascents previously were 2020 with 11 ascents in total, 2016 with 10 and 2011 with 9.

-2021 has seen a total of 20 ascents so far indicating rising standards.
+2021 has seen a total of 21 ascents so far highlighting the obvious rise standard of UK climbers.

 2021 so far: